 Claudia has authored over 50 articles in refereed journals, including the Journal of Law and Economics, World Development, Journal of Comparative Economics, Public Choice, Journal of Corporate Finance, Journal of Institutional Economics, European Journal of Political Economy, Defense and Peace Economics, and the Southern Economic Journal.
 She has co-edited two books, contributed multiple chapters to edited books, written book reviews, and policy briefs.
 Her research has also appeared in popular press outlets, such as The Economist and the BBC.

-According to google scholar, her work is cited over 2,900 times in top journals including the American Economic Review, American Political Science Review, Journal of Economic Growth, Journal of Law and Economics, European Economic Review, Journal of Law, Economics, and Organization, World Development, Journal of Comparative Economics, Journal of Economic Behavior and Organization, Social Choice and Welfare, and Pubic Choice.
-Seven articles have accumulated over 100 citations each, including a solo-authored publication with over 500 citations.
+According to google scholar, her work is cited over 3,300 times in top journals including the American Economic Review, American Political Science Review, Journal of Economic Growth, Journal of Law and Economics, European Economic Review, Journal of Law, Economics, and Organization, World Development, Journal of Comparative Economics, Journal of Economic Behavior and Organization, Social Choice and Welfare, and Pubic Choice.
+Eight articles have accumulated over 100 citations each, including a solo-authored publication with over 600 citations.

 At the undergraduate level, Claudia primarily teaches Principles of Microeconomics.
 She also teaches three doctoral seminars, Foundations to Microeconomic Theory, Seminar in Developing Nations, and Seminar in Public Choice.
 She has taught Economics for Managers in the MBA program, international economic development at the undergraduate level, and co-taught a doctoral seminar on insider trading.

-Claudia currently serves on the editorial board of Public Choice and is President of the Association of Private Enterprise Education (APEE).
+Claudia currently serves on the editorial board of Public Choice and was the 2022-23 President of the Association of Private Enterprise Education (APEE).
 She served on APEE's executive committee from 2017-2021.
 In addition, she has served on the Nominating Committee to the Southern Economic Association.
 In 2014, she was appointed to a two-year term to serve on the U.S. Commission on Civil Rights Mississippi Advisory Committee.